 Hack Club

-Build the satellite.
+Build a satellite.

 1

-Write the Software
+Write the Code

 2